American Revolutionary War

 In the Encyclopedia project, I focus on political and cultural influences that construct modern perceptions of knowledge and experience.

-The compilation by Diderot & d'Alembert, Encyclopedia, or a Systematic Dictionary of the Sciences, Arts, and Craft, first published in 1751 as part of the Enlightenment movement, became a starting point to put my own compilation together using medium size prints with some text, like plates from a book.
+My starting point is the compilation by Diderot & d'Alembert, Encyclopedia, or a Systematic Dictionary of the Sciences, Arts, and Craft, first published in 1751 as part of the Enlightenment movement.

 DAVE EVANS KING:

 With Encyclopedia Allen Maertz challenges us to look at ourselves objectively (but leavened frequently with humor), by looking with him at the wide variety of exhibits we mount (selected by committee) in various museums and other mediated spaces.
 These exhibits, charged with the somewhat ironic function of showing us ourselves, are tremendously diverse, but contain as a composite whole the sub-textual message "this is who and what we think we are".
 Maertz approaches these spaces with an eye for the slightly absurd, giving us a scatter-plot overview, if you will, of just how naive, and even narrow, that view can be.

 But Maertz's images are also poetic, leading us through the visual happenstances and juxtapositions that resonate with beauty and the life-affirming meanings we derive from beauty.
 The exhibits Maertz is so fascinated with are largely on the topics of natural history and science, but Maertz unerringly finds more there, as if the collective self-image on display is only a thin veneer hiding a diverse variety of unintended truths, each, perhaps, deeper than those meanings the various exhibits intend to convey to us.